hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/introduction.md

 import CommunityAuthor from '../src/CommunityAuthor.js';

 GraphQL is becoming the new way to use APIs in modern web and mobile apps.

-However, learning new things always takes time and without getting your hands dirty it’s very hard to understand the nuances of a new technology.

-So, we put together a powerful and concise course that will introduce you to GraphQL and integrating GraphQL into your frontend stack, in the shortest amount of time possible.
+Svelte is a framework for building fast user interfaces.

+Curious to learn how to integrate GraphQL in a svelte app?
+Then this course is for you.

-We will explore the fundamentals of GraphQL and the things that make GraphQL especially suitable for modern applications, like its realtime capabilities!
-The course is light on opinions so that once you grok the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.
+We will explore the fundamentals of GraphQL and the things that make GraphQL especially suitable for modern applications, like its realtime capabilities! and learn how to build apps with GraphQL and Svelte.

 ## Key topics and takeways: